 \subsection{F23}

-The F23 models analyzed in this work are, as mentioned above, those from \citet{Farmer2021_Carbon_binary}, who performed explosive nucleosynthesis calculations using a bomb model to simulate the propagation of the shock.
-In particular, they launch a shock wave from the mass zone where the entropy per baryon goes above 4, tuning the explosion energy at shock breakout to be 1 B.
+The F23 models analyzed in this work are those from \citet{Farmer2021_Carbon_binary}, who performed explosive nucleosynthesis calculations using a bomb model to simulate shock propagation.
+In particular, they launched a shock wave from the mass zone where the entropy per baryon exceeds 4, tuning the explosion energy at shock breakout to 1 B.

-The location of the mass cut is plotted for single and binary-stripped stars in Figure~\ref{fig:mcut_F23} as a function of both the initial ZAMS mass, as well as the pre-SN compactness of the progenitor, defined in Eq.~\ref{eq:compactness}.
-Our models with $\xi_{2.0} < 0.5$ tend to have larger $M_{\rm cut}$, whereas at higher compactnesses the F23 models have a large scatter around the value found in this work, both for single and binary stars.
-This is due to the fact that for high-compactness progenitors, the explosion is not usually triggered by the accretion of the Si/O interface \citep{Boccioli2024_FEC+_SiO}, but rather by the increasingly more efficient neutrino heating \citep{Boccioli2025_comp_vs_Qdot}.
+The location of the mass cut is plotted for single and binary-stripped stars in Fig.~\ref{fig:mcut_F23} as a function of both initial ZAMS mass and compactness of the pre-supernova progenitor (defined in Eq.~\ref{eq:compactness}).
+Our models with $\xi_{2.0} < 0.5$ show larger $M_{\rm cut}$, whereas at higher compactness the F23 models show large scatter around our values for both single and binary stars.
+This can be explained by the fact that for high-compactness progenitors, explosions are rarely triggered by Si/O interface accretion \citep{Boccioli2024_FEC+_SiO}, but by increasingly efficient neutrino heating \citep{Boccioli2025_comp_vs_Qdot}.

-In F23, the authors comment on the role of explodability by imposing on their yields the explodability obtained by E16.
-Therefore, we decided to include that explodability in our analysis.
-As for the discussion above, we compare the overall yields weighted by the IMF.
-For clarity, we compare single and binary stars separately.
-Since the IMF for binary-stripped stars is not known, we assume it is also a Salpeter IMF, as in the case of single stars.
-In Figure~\ref{fig:Element_comparison_F23}, we show the ratio between the yields obtained in this work and the ones obtained by the explosions of F23.
-In the top panel we assume that for the F23 set, all models explode; in the second panel, we impose the explodability from E16; in the third panel, we impose the explodability obtained in this work; for completeness, in the bottom panel we instead show the ratio between the yields from F23 with the imposed explodability from E16 and those where every star explodes.
+In F23, the authors impose the explodability from E16 on their yields to assess its role.
+Hence, we also included it in our analysis.
+As in the discussion above, we compare the overall IMF-weighted yields for single and binary stars separately.
+Since the IMF for binary-stripped stars is unknown, we assume it is also a Salpeter IMF, as in the case for single stars.
+In Fig.~\ref{fig:Element_comparison_F23}, we show the ratio between the yields obtained here and those obtained from the F23 explosions.
+In the top panel, we assume that all models explode for the F23 set; in the second panel, we impose the explodability from E16; in the third panel, we impose the explodability obtained in this work; for completeness, in the bottom panel, we show the ratio between the yields from F23 with the imposed explodability from E16 and those where every star explodes.